Frequently Asked Questions

 Home teeth whitening systems: At-home products usually come in a gel form that is placed in a custom-fitted mouthguard (tray), created from a mold of your teeth.
 The trays are worn either twice a day for approximately 30 minutes, or overnight while you sleep.
 It usually takes several weeks to achieve the desired results depending on the degree of staining and the desired level of whitening.

 Some patients may experience tooth sensitivity after having their teeth whitened.
-This sensation is temporary and subsides shortly after you complete the bleaching process, usually within a few days to one weak.
+This sensation is temporary and subsides shortly after you complete the bleaching process, usually within a few days to one week.

 Teeth whitening can be very effective and can give you a brighter, whiter, more confident smile!